How to Start a YouTube Channel in 2024

 Choose a title that captures attention, but don’t get over-the-top and clickbaity.
 Some “bait” is important, but whatever you choose for both your title and thumbnail, make sure you deliver on the promise.

 There are a lot of resources for creating great thumbnails.
-I recommend checking out Nate from Channel Makers and his video about thumbnails here as a starting point.
+I recommend checking out my video on quickly creating thumbnails as a starting point.

 Tip: a great tool for creating thumbnails is Canva!
 Canva has a lot of templates specific to YouTube thumbnails that you can choose from.